nomicness/a-whole-new-world/laws.md

 **333.** All villages reside on the same planet.
 This planet's name is Credo.

 **334.** **INITIAL PLAYER POINTS:** Active Players, upon their first creation, are awarded an initial point value equal to the last incentive value rewarded for Accepting a Rule Proposal.

+**336.** **FOLLOW THE FOOD:** Instead of dyeing from starvation, the starving population of a Village will migrate to the village with the lowest, non-positive, hunger (highest surplus).
+If no Village has a surplus at the time, the villagers follow the normal course.
+This rule superceedes **Section 7** of Rule **330**.